Climate Catastrophe: Graphs and Commentary

 BY THE NUMBERS

 Some other models are showing significantly higher anomalies than NOAA's model.
-Copernicus Climate Change Service (CCCS) estimates the anomaly for the 12-month period ending in March 2025 as 1.59°C above the 1850-1900 average, as opposed to NOAA's 1.45°C.
+Copernicus Climate Change Service (CCCS) estimates the anomaly for the 12-month period ending in May 2025 as 1.57°C above the 1850-1900 average, as opposed to NOAA's 1.43°C.

-3. The average concentration of carbon dioxide in the atmosphere during March 2025 was around 428.15ppm, an increase of 2.77ppm over March 2024, as measured at Mauna Loa.
-The 12 month running average for April 2024 through March, 2025 was around 425.35ppm.
-(My estimates, NOAA has not posted theirs yet.
-Thanks, Donald.)
+3. The estimated average concentration of carbon dioxide in the atmosphere during Meteorological Spring 2025 was 429.42ppm, an increase of 3.16ppm over Meteorological Spring 2024, as measured at Mauna Loa.
+The estimated 12-month running average for June 2024 through May 2025 was 425.92ppm.

 Hmmm, weren't the 2015 Paris Climate Accords supposed to bring down CO2 in the atmosphere?
 What happened?

-4. The El Niño / La Niña (ONI) index rose to −0.4 over the January through March, 3-month period, marking the end of La Niña conditions which lasted a mere two overlapping 3-month periods, without qualifying as a full-blown La Niña episode.
+4. The El Niño / La Niña (ONI) index remained in neutral territory, rising to −0.1 over the March through May, 3-month period.
+La Niña conditions lasted a mere two overlapping 3-month periods, without qualifying as a full-blown La Niña episode.

 TRUMP ADMINISTRATION ENHANCES GLOBAL WARMING

-6. NOAA is under attack from the Trump Administration.
+9. NOAA is under attack from the Trump Administration.
 This may make NOAA's forecasting and reporting abilities more difficult or, in some cases, even impossible.
-With hurricane season only a few months away, layoffs of NOAA hurricane hunters will degrade hurricane forecasting.
+With hurricane season upon us, layoffs of NOAA hurricane hunters will degrade hurricane forecasting.

 EXTREME WEATHER DISASTERS